peymanshahidi/sol2greg/readme.txt

 *****************************************************************************
-Thanks are due to Hosein Joshaghani, who encouraged me to develop this command, and "d-learn.ir", whose historical IRR to USD exchange rate dataset I have used for the test cases.
+Thanks are due to Hosein Joshaghani, who encouraged me to develop this command, and "d-learn.ir", whose historical IRR to USD exchange rate dataset (available at https://d-learn.ir/p/usd-price/) I have used for the test cases.

 *****************************************************************************